The Great Florida Air Show Set for May 15-16 at Orlando Melbourne International Airport; Includes Blue Angels, F-16 Viper

-BREVARD COUNTY • MELBOURNE, FLORIDA – The Great Florida Air Show, presented by Northrop Grumman, announced this morning its 2021 lineup of world-class performers appearing Saturday, May 15, and Sunday, May 16 at Orlando Melbourne International Airport (MLB).
+BREVARD COUNTY • MELBOURNE, FLORIDA – The Great Florida Air Show, presented by Northrop Grumman, announced its 2021 lineup of world-class performers appearing Saturday, May 15, and Sunday, May 16 at Orlando Melbourne International Airport (MLB).

 In their first Melbourne appearance since 2015, the U.S. Navy Blue Angels will headline the Air Show flying the Team’s new aircraft, the F-18 Super Hornet.

 This year marks the Blue Angels’ 75th anniversary since its inception in 1946, and it is the first time in 35 years that the Team has upgraded its aircraft.

 Scheduled premier performers include: United States Special Operations Command Parachute Team; Official U.S. Air Force F-16 Viper Demonstration Team; U.S. National Aerobatic champions Mike Wiskus of Lucas Oil Air Shows, nine-time consecutive winner Rob Holland, and Mike Goulian (Red Bull Air Races Champion); Larry Labriola, piloting the Aero L-39 Albatros; Gregory “Wired” Colyer flying warbird Ace Maker T-33; and Scott “Scooter” Yoak in his World War II-era Quick Silver P-51.

 “MLB couldn’t be more excited to once again host the U.S. Navy Blue Angels along with these other great performers,” said Greg Donovan, A.A.E., executive director of the Orlando Melbourne International Airport.